OpegitStudio/SCW/README.md

 ### Credits
 LibGDX: https://github.com/libgdx/libgdx - Used some classes for working with matrices

-Thanks @micrdev for helping with the research of SC3D format
+Thanks [@MICRDEV](https://github.com/MICRDEV) for helping with the research of SC3D format